Phase 1 Pediatric Orthodontics – Tucker, GA

 Why is Phase 1 Treatment Needed?

 Phase 1 orthodontics usually focuses on preventing overcrowding, misalignment, bite problems, and other common orthodontic issues from developing in the first place.
 Addressing these problems early reduces the need for more complex orthodontic treatments later.
-We can also use Phase 1 treatments to make sure that there’s enough room for permanent teeth to erupt in the future, and we can observe the growth patterns of your child’s jaw in order to better prepare for future intervention.
+We can also use Phase 1 pediatric orthodontics from our Marietta dentist to make sure that there’s enough room for permanent teeth to erupt in the future, and we can observe the growth patterns of your child’s jaw in order to better prepare for future intervention.

 What Sort of Treatments Make Up This Plan?